idbrii/notes/_posts/wip-sliding-blocks.md

 ---
 layout: post
-title: Tomorrow Corporation's engine: time travel, reverse stepping with data breakpoints, scm integration
+title: Thinking About Sliding Puzzles
-categories: [code, gamedev]
+categories: [design, gamedev]

 ---

-Not quite a list of sliding puzzles, but [giantbomb's block puzzle concept](https://www.giantbomb.com/block-puzzle/3015-362/) has a big list.
+Thinking about the prevalence of sliding block puzzles.
+Not quite a list of sliding puzzles, but [Giant Bomb's block puzzle concept](https://www.giantbomb.com/block-puzzle/3015-362/) has a big list that shows that this concept is common.

 I think the reason these puzzles exist in many games is because either: